juancastillo0/leto/README.md

 ## Abstract Types

 Abstract types like Interfaces and Unions, require type resolution of its variants on execution.
 For that, we provide a couple of tools explained in the following sections.
-You can read the code that executes the following logic in package:leto `GraphQL.resolveAbstractType`.
+You can read the code that executes the following logic in package:leto's `GraphQL.resolveAbstractType` method.

 ### resolveType